Chinese Garden of Friendship

 Entering the garden is like walking backwards in time into the quiet solitude of ancient Chinese architecture and its relationship with nature.
 The garden combines plants with stone and architecture.
 Guarding the entrance to the garden are two Foo-dogs (Chinese lions), which have been carved from rare Chinese granite.
 A hybrid of dog, lion and dragon they represent loyalty, strength and prosperity.

 Running water, towering trees, cool lagoons with lotus plants and large colourful fish all make this an idyllic spot to read a book or just relax, reflect and recharge your batteries.
 Escape the city bustle, breathe deeply and feel the sun on your face.
 It really is a special place.
 The garden features waterfalls, lakes, pavilions, sculptures, hidden pathways, exotic plants and local wildlife such as the water dragon, koi carp and several species of birds.
 Willows weep in the breeze and there’s a Teahouse that serves Chinese Tea and dim sum.
 Highlights include the Dragon Wall, Twin Pavilion, Dragon Rock and the Penjing Courtyard.
-Here is a link to a self-guided map with more info on the Garden Highlights.
+Don’t forget to grab your self-guided map from the Garden’s front desk for info on the Garden Highlights.

 This walled garden of solace respectfully recreates the philosophy and harmony of a traditional Chinese garden.
 The garden is open every day apart from Good Friday and Christmas Day from 9:30am to 5:00pm (5:30pm during Daylight Saving).
 Admission is $6 for adults and $3 for children under 12 years – it is $15 for two adults and two children, $3 for concession and $4.50 for seniors.
 An annual pass for adults is $50, which is great value if you can visit regularly for some stress-free R&R.